New England Journal of Medicine October 10, 2019

 Setting

-Population Patients with STEMI and multivessel coronary artery disease who had undergone successful culprit-lesion primary percutaneous coronary intervention.
+Population Hemodynamically stable patients presenting with ST-segment elevation myocardial infarction (STEMI) and multivessel coronary artery disease who had undergone successful PCI of the culprit lesion.

-Outcome Composite of cardiovascular death or new myocardial infarction; and composite of cardiovascular death, new myocardial infarction, or ischemia-driven revascularization.
+Outcome Two coprimary outcomes evaluated at a median of 3 years: 1) The composite of cardiovascular death or myocardial infarction; and 2) The composite of cardiovascular death, myocardial infarction, or ischemia-driven revascularization.

 Study Limitations